VijayRodrigues/EDA_HRA_Records_Spark_SQL/README.md

 ## 5. Impact of Work-Life Balance on Attrition
 - **Insight:**
   Employees with poor **WorkLifeBalance** might be more likely to leave.
-Analyzing this factor against **Attrition** can reveal whether work-life balance is a significant driver of employee turnover.
+An analysis of this factor against **Attrition** can reveal whether work-life balance is a significant driver of employee turnover.

 ## 6. Analysis of Performance Rating vs. Attrition
 - **Insight:**